zenml-io/zenml/docs/book/getting-started/deploying-zenml/cli.md

 provider: The server provider type. # one of aws, gcp or azure
 username: The username for the default ZenML server account.
 password: The password for the default ZenML server account.

-log_level: The log level to set the terraform client to.
-Choose one of
-    TRACE, DEBUG, INFO, WARN or ERROR (case insensitive).
-helm_chart: The path to the ZenML server helm chart to use for
+kubectl_config_path: The path to the kubectl config file to use for
     deployment.
 namespace: The Kubernetes namespace to deploy the ZenML server to.
-kubectl_config_path: The path to the kubectl config file to use for
+helm_chart: The path to the ZenML server helm chart to use for
     deployment.

+create_ingress_controller: Whether to deploy an nginx ingress
+    controller as part of the deployment.
 ingress_tls: Whether to use TLS for the ingress.
 ingress_tls_generate_certs: Whether to generate self-signed TLS
     certificates for the ingress.
 ingress_tls_secret_name: The name of the Kubernetes secret to use for
     the ingress.
 ingress_path: The path to use for the ingress.
-create_ingress_controller: Whether to deploy an nginx ingress
-    controller as part of the deployment.
 ingress_controller_hostname: The ingress controller hostname to use for
     the ingress self-signed certificate and to compute the ZenML server URL.

 database_username: The username for the database.
 database_password: The password for the database.
 database_url: The URL of the database to use for the ZenML server.